 - when you want the upper-body focus to feel more accurate before the full session begins

 In real use, a small manual correction can make a much bigger difference than many buyers expect.
-That is why body scan should not be thought of as fully automatic perfection.
-The better way to think about it is: scan first, then fine-tune if needed.
+The better way to think about body scan is: scan first, then fine-tune if needed.

-Because brands often group premium features together, body scan gets mixed up with other topics that it does not actually own.
+Because brands often group premium features together, body scan can get mixed up with other features that it does not actually own.

-Body scan is one input about fit and alignment.
+Body scan is mainly about fit and alignment.
 AI language usually refers to adaptive logic, auto-program behavior, or recommendation features.
 The two may appear together on the same product page, but they are not the same thing.
-For that broader topic, read our AI massage chairs explainer.
+For that broader feature family, read AI Massage Chairs Explained.

 A chair can scan you well and still feel lighter or more mechanical depending on its massage mechanism.
-Roller depth, speed, and feel belong more to the 2D, 3D, and 4D discussion.
+Roller depth, speed, and rhythm belong more to the 2D, 3D, and 4D massage chair discussion.

 Some people care about body scan more than others.
 You are more likely to notice it if: